Natural Area Rules and Regulations

 County code does not allow open containers of alcohol, or consumption of alcohol, in county parks.

+Please leave your pets at home when visiting Ivy Creek.
 You are welcome to walk your dogs at the other area parks which allow them.
+Approved ADA service dogs are welcome.

 The reservoir at Ivy Creek is a public water supply and swimming is prohibited by state law.
 Please make use of local swimming facilities.

 The trails are restricted to quiet pedestrian and wheelchair use.
-Other area parks allow bicycles, including extensive mountain bike facilities at Albemarle County’s public Walnut Creek park.
+Other area parks allow bicycles and horses, including extensive mountain bike facilities at Albemarle County’s public Walnut Creek Park, and both mountain biking and horseback riding trails at the County's Preddy Creek Trails Park.

 JOGGING and SPORTING ACTIVITIES

-The Natural Areas are not set up for jogging, team sports nor heavy or noisy recreational activities.
+The Natural Area is not set up for jogging, team sports nor heavy or noisy recreational activities.
 Please make use of the other area parks which provide facilities for such activities.

 The Natural Area is not a campground.
 Visitors and their vehicles must be out of the park by closing time each night.